Seneca County, Ohio

 Seneca County was created on April 1, 1820 from Huron County and Sandusky County (Organized in 1824).
 This county was named for the Seneca Indians, who had a reservation in the county area at the time .

-The Seneca County Seat is located in Tiffin also, the county government website is www.seneca-county.com/ .
+The County Seat is located in Tiffin also, the county government website is www.seneca-county.com/ .

-Cities and towns located in Seneca County include Bellevue, Fostoria, Tiffin, Attica, Bettsville, Bloomville, Green Springs, New Riegel, Republic.
+Cities and towns located in the County include Bellevue, Fostoria, Tiffin, Attica, Bettsville, Bloomville, Green Springs, New Riegel, Republic.
 Other communities include Alvada, Bascom, Flat Rock, Kansas, Melmore, Old Fort.

-Seneca County Townships include Adams, Big Spring, Bloom, Clinton, Eden, Hopewell, Jackson, Liberty, Loudon, Pleasant, Reed, Scipio, Seneca, Thompson, Venice.
+Townships located in the County include Adams, Big Spring, Bloom, Clinton, Eden, Hopewell, Jackson, Liberty, Loudon, Pleasant, Reed, Scipio, Seneca, Thompson, Venice.

 Seneca County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.